- In a narcissistic family, the needs of the parents take precedence over the children's needs.

 The consequence of this parenting style is that the children become a reflection of their parents' expectations and are deprived of the opportunity to be unique.
 Furthermore, the children learn to ignore their feelings or become completely detached from them altogether.
 As a result of having no emotions on which to direct their actions, the children become dependent upon others for guidance.
 This is the process of becoming what the authors term a reactive and reflective individual.

 The tendency towards reacting and reflecting will follow children of narcissistic families into adulthood.
-Eventually they are likely to become distressed by their own pervasive need to please others, chronic need to seek external validation, and difficulty identifying their own feelings wants and needs.
+Eventually, they are likely to become distressed by their own pervasive need to please others, chronic need to seek external validation, and difficulty identifying their own feelings, wants, and needs.
 They tend to suffer from a myriad of emotional stressors including anger that lies just below the surface, depression, chronic dissatisfaction, and poor self-confidence.
-Many also struggle with indecisiveness as they have learned to make decisions on the basis of other's needs and expectations.
-Interpersonally, they tend to share a history of failed romances and have difficulty trusting in others.
-Sometimes their inclination towards distrust is shattered by periods of total self-disclosure, usually made injudiciously, and met with poor outcome.
-At work they are overachievers, workaholics even, that are never satisfied with their success.
+Many also struggle with indecisiveness as they have learned to make decisions on the basis of others' needs and expectations.
+Interpersonally, they tend to share a history of failed romances and have difficulty trusting others.
+Sometimes their inclination towards distrust is shattered by periods of total self-disclosure, usually made injudiciously, and met with poor outcomes.
+At work, they are overachievers, workaholics even, who are never satisfied with their success.

 So why bother to identify yourself or your patient as a survivor of a narcissistic family?
 The answer is that there is hope for improvement.
 Identification is just the first step.
 Please check back for part two including steps for recovery.